 This different approach to teen sexuality helps explain the dramatic differences between the U.S. and the Netherlands in rates of contraceptive use, teen pregnancy, abortion, and STI transmission.
 Check it this data from Advocates for Youth:

-You can read the full report here (thanks to Du Hoang for the specific link!).Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+You can read the full report here (thanks to Du Hoang for the specific link!).Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.